Skip to main content

 Meanwhile, cut the tomato into 1cm chunks.

-In a medium bowl, mix together the cider vinegar, sugar and oil for the dressing (see pantry for both amounts).
+In a medium bowl, mix together the cider vinegar, sugar and olive oil for the dressing (see pantry for both amounts).
 Season with salt and pepper, then stir in the chopped tomato.
 Set aside for now.

 Trim the baby gem, halve lengthways, then thinly slice.